Python Data Type Conversion Tutorial

 --------------------------------------------------------------------------- TypeError Traceback (most recent call last) <ipython-input-12-54bd76b9b4bd> in <module>() 2 price_cookie = 6 3 total = price_cake + price_cookie ----> 4 print("The total is: " + total + "$") TypeError: Can't convert 'int' object to str implicitly

-TypeError, informing that the compiler cannot implicitly convert an integer value to string.
+TypeError, informing that the compiler cannot implicitly convert an integer value to a string.

 price_cake = 15 price_cookie = 6 total = price_cake + price_cookie print("The total is: " + str(total) + "$")